tonsmets/SupermarketScraper/README.md

 - [ ] Add database support and define a model to store all data in

 ## OPTIONAL
-- [ ] Add web interface to view al results
+- [ ] Add web interface to view all results